scarlinj/more-tech-news/README.md

 ## Future Development

 The edit feature is not currently functional.
-I will add this ability in the future.
+I will add these in the future.

 ### Usage